kun-codes/pomodoro-task-app.py/README.md

 ## Known Bugs

-- The internet blocker doesn't work as expected when there are no websites in the currently selected list (blocklist or allowlist).
+- The website blocker doesn't work as expected when there are no websites in the currently selected list (blocklist or allowlist).

 ## Credits

 - [Super Productivity](https://github.com/johannesjo/super-productivity): The app is inspired by Super Productivity.
-- [chomper](https://github.com/aniketpanjwani/chomper): The internet blocker has some functionality inspired by chomper.
+- [chomper](https://github.com/aniketpanjwani/chomper): The website blocker has some functionality inspired by chomper.